 Don’t give yourself (or your partner or spouse) points just for unplugging while you’re away.
 This is more than just a chance to “check out” from the office.
 Unplugging should enable you to create the kind of sacred time and space you need to think about the important aspects of your life that don’t get enough attention day to day.

 Just like you set an intention for your yoga practice, the sustainable vacation requires goal setting as well.
 The goal should be about your deep ambitions — what you want for yourself at work and at home.

 A goal might be, “Figure out my career goal for five years from now,” or “Establish a morning routine that will help me start the day more refreshed.”

 Vacation is a great time to try to change a habit, since you are already mixing up your routine.

 But, given that you will likely indulge yourself a bit while on vacation, choose just one thing to give up — or simply identify a gear you want to shift in your life.
 A lot of us deal with self-doubt, or “imposter syndrome,” at the office.
 Focus on attaining new skills you can learn so you’ll start being more confident of your abilities when you return.

 Your vacation can be a time to recognize what is holding you back from achieving a more fulfilling career.
 Take advantage of a new setting — or even just being on a different schedule while staying at home — to have the kinds of conversations (with yourself or those you love) that we all desperately need, but rarely have the time to explore.
 It’s like treating your thoughts as if they have a longer wavelength.

-(If you want the play-by-play discussion of how I put these tactics into action, listen to two podcasts my business partner and podcast co-host Rachel Bellow and I recorded during the process: one before we left and one that includes recordings from the vacation as well as our “post-game analysis” from after we returned.
-You can listen to the first episode here, and the second episode here.)
+(If you want the play-by-play discussion of how I put these tactics into action, listen to two podcasts my business partner and podcast co-host Rachel Bellow and I recorded during the process: one before we left and one that includes recordings from the vacation as well as our “post-game analysis” from after we returned.)